Friday, April 13, 2012

 Then along the Sandy River, cross over at the bridge, and you are in Troutdale.
 Park on the left right over the bridge has restrooms and water.
 Troutdale offers ice cream, coffee, restaurants, and a convenience store (great for popsicles on a really hot day).

 Turn right, go under the freeway, loop around the back side of the airport, then on to Marine Drive all the way to I-205.
 Just before I-205, turn left over Marine Drive, and follow the path to NE Alderwood.
-If you need food, a short detour on NE St Helens on the right will take you to a cornucopia of expedient food and coffee offerings.

 Up through Washington Park, pass the Rose Garden, archery area, and the zoo, then up on SW Canyon Ct and the Sunset Bike Path to the Sylvan summit.
 Starbucks on your right.

 Pretty much downhill all the way from here, back the way you came.
 The Starbucks at the finish closes at 7pm, but there are many receipt opportunities at the corner of SW 117th and SW Canyon Rd.
 There is another Starbucks at the Fred Meyer across the street, by the grocery at the SW corner of the store complex.
+There is also a YoPop west of the Starbucks, in the next mall over to the west.